pourmalek/CovidLongitudinalwithSRIV/Canada/output/IHME/README.md

 (1) **Error** = Reference minus Model

-(graph 3 under each location, except provinces together)
+(Graph 3 under each location, except provinces together, shows the Error by all calendar days and all updates)

 .

 (2) **Absolute Error** = | Reference minus Model |

-(graph 4 under each location, except provinces together)
+(Graph 4 under each location, except provinces together, shows the Absolute Error by all calendar days and all updates)

 .

 (3) **Percent Error** = 100 * (Reference minus Model) / Reference

-(graph 5 under each location, except provinces together)
+(Graph 5 under each location, except provinces together, shows the Percent Error by all calendar days and all updates)

 .

 (4) **Absolute Percent Error** = 100 * | Reference minus Model | / Reference

-(graph 6 under each location, except provinces together)
+(Graph 6 under each location, except provinces together, shows the Absolute Percent Error by all calendar days and all updates)

 <br/><br/>